W.D. Gaster: Undertale

 Gaster is referenced in Undertale at various points, but does not have any confirmed appearance in the game.
-Hidden characters called Gaster Followers can appear at random in the game and divulge details about Gaster.
+Hidden characters called Gaster Followers can appear in the game with certain "fun" values and divulge details about Gaster.
+The appearance of all Gaster Followers are simply grayscale versions of other characters that appear elsewhere in the game with the exception of the third, whose counterpart only appears in Deltarune.
 They describe Gaster falling into "his creation", and "shattering across time and space", with one claiming that Gaster is still nearby and "listening".
 A Tumblr post by Undertale creator Toby Fox, written from the perspective of Sans, also contained language suggesting that someone was "listening".
 Gaster is also indirectly referenced during a fight against Sans, who wields weapons that are labeled "Gaster Blasters" in the game's files.

 If a player attempts to name the fallen human Gaster, the game will immediately restart.
 They can also modify the game to place their character in a room internally labelled "room_gaster", containing a message written in the Wingdings font (and when translated, in all caps) titled "Entry Number Seventeen", in reference to a missing entry in a series of logs in Undertales main story.
 There is also a secret "sound test" menu, which contains a song titled "Gaster's Theme".

 Deltarune

-While Gaster has not yet made a direct appearance in Deltarune as of Chapter 4, there are numerous allusions to him in the game and in related media.
+Deltarune.com in December 2016; a low-contrast image contains Wingdings, which, when altered for visiblity (pictured), reads "Three heroes appeared to banish the angel's heaven".

+While Gaster has not yet made a direct appearance in Deltarune as of Chapter 5, there are numerous allusions to him in the game and in related media.
 If a player attempts to enter the name Gaster at any point of the introductory sequence of Deltarune, the game will restart.
 There are also references to Gaster's Theme throughout the game's soundtrack, and references to Gaster's "Entry Number Seventeen" in in-game dialogue, on old revisions of Deltarunes website, and in tweets posted by the official Undertale/Deltarune account in pre-Chapter release "takeovers".
 Additionally, the sound that plays in "room_gaster"—the location of the entry in Undertale—reappears in Deltarune, sometimes playing at different speeds.
+The Deltarune lore elements "angel's heaven", and "three heroes"; the latter referring to the three main characters, is also referenced in a Wingdings message that formerly appeared on the Deltarune website.